lethienhoa/Variational-AutoEncoder-for-Dialogue-Generation/README.md

 </p>
 <p align="center">Neural Chatbot</p>

 It took only 1 or 2 hours of training (on a GTX 1080) for 30 epochs.
+There are some short answers that first looks a lot like a real-human conversation but when we twist just a little bit the question, the dialogue is immediately derailed.

+    Q: Hi
+    A: Hi, grueller.

+    Q: Hi!
+    A: Hi, man.

+    Q: Hi ?
+    A: Yes?

+    Q: Hello world!
+    A: Hello.

+    Q: Hello ?
+    A: Hello, bob.

+    Q: Hello
+    A: I'm sorry.

+    Q: Good night.
+    A: Good night.

+    Q: Are you conscious?
+    A: I'm not sure.

+    Q: What is your name ?
+    A: The monkey.

+    Q: Are you alive ?
+    A: No.

+    Q: Luke, I am your father!
+    A: What?

+    Q: Are you ready ?
+    A: Yes.

+    Q: Goodbye
+    A: I'm sorry.

+    Q: Goodbye!
+    A: What is it?

+    Q: Goodbye john.
+    A: What?

-The result of the model is very bad if it is not trained long enough.
+More seriously, the result of the model is very bad if it is not trained long enough.
 It answer most of the open ended questions by 'I don't know':

     Q: When are you ready ?
     A: I do n't know.